 The Nymi Band Dashboard is a on band carousel that enables users to navigate through screens that provide you with information.
-The dashboard is only available on an authenticated Nymi Band if a Band Label has been assigned to the Nymi Band.
+The dashboard is only available on an authenticated Nymi Band if a Band Label has been assigned to the Nymi Band or attestation is enabled on the Nymi Band.
 By pressing the top and bottom buttons of the Nymi Band, users can navigate through screens that provide information, such as the Band label and SEOS status.

-When you wake up an authenticated Nymi Band, the main dashboard screen appears.
+When you wake up an authenticated Nymi Band, the main dasboard screen appears.